codiwithsarthak/vim-config/README.md

-Here’s a simple GitHub README for your Vim configuration:

----

 # Vim Configuration

 This is a basic Vim configuration file designed for editing standard files efficiently.
 It comes with essential settings and plugins to enhance your editing experience.